syl20bnr/spacemacs/README.md

 ------------------|-----------------------------------------------------------
-config.el         | Emacs built-in configuration or mandatory configuration extensions.el     | The list of extensions to load and the functions to initialize them funcs.el          | Various functions keybindings.el    | Emacs built-in key bindings or mandatory key bindings macros.el         | Various macros (may be merged with funcs.el) packages.el       | The list of packages to install and the functions to initialize them
+config.el         | Emacs built-in configuration or mandatory configuration extensions.el     | The list of extensions to load and the functions to initialize them funcs.el          | Various functions and macros (often used in keybindings.el) keybindings.el    | Emacs built-in key bindings or mandatory key bindings packages.el       | The list of packages to install and the functions to initialize them

 `Packages` are `ELPA` packages which can be installed from an `ELPA` compliant